Time management skills with CV examples

 3. Prioritising tasks

-4. Multitasking when necessary
+4. Multitasking

 5. Scheduling meetings and appointments

-Time management skills to put in restaurant manager CV
+Time management skills for restaurant managers

 1. Planning and scheduling